kpobb1989/DotNetCoreInjectorExtensions/README.md

 			public object PropertyToInject { get; set; }
 		}

-* `DependencyResolver` - you can use it to resolve a particular dependency or to get `IServiceProvider` itself (similar approach was on Asp.Net MVC).
-See a sample below:
+* `DependencyResolver` can be used to resolve a particular dependency or to get `IServiceProvider` itself (similar approach was on Asp.Net MVC).
+See samples below:

 `DependencyResolver.Current.GetService<YourObjectType>()` - returns instance of YourObjectType
 `DependencyResolver.Current.GetService(YourObjectType)` - returns instance of YourObjectType
 `DependencyResolver.Current.GetServiceProvider();` - returns current `IServiceProvider`

-* `DependencyInjector` - you can use it to inject properties to a particular class.
+* `DependencyInjector` can be used to inject properties using `IServiceProvider` to a particular object:

+DependencyInjector.Current.InjectProperties(_serviceProvider, objectWithProperties);